Gligits/Java-Agents/Java agents basics.md

 		}
     }

-an inversion might occur due to the way the JADE platform processes and schedules agents.
+An inversion might occur due to the way the JADE platform processes and schedules agents.
 When you launch multiple agents in JADE, the execution order isn't strictly guaranteed to follow the order in which the agents are listed.
 JADE manages agents as separate threads, and the operating system schedules these threads for execution, leading to potential variations in the order of output.
+Another thing that you might have noticed is that this execution contains the arguments here

+    jadeArg[0]="-gui";
+    jadeArg[1]=SbAgent.toString();
+    jade.Boot.main(jadeArg);

+This means you won't need to introduce them when you want to run it, so you can directly click on RUN!